 The application form and all required documentation is submitted to the local AIC.
 Provided everything is in order, a business registration certificate usually takes around 2 weeks to be issued.

 A Rep Office, like all companies in China, uses a series of chops, or seals, as its official representation.
 These need to be obtained through the Public Security Bureau (PSB).

 5. Enterprise Code

-Apply Organization Code License by Technical Supervision Bureau.
+Apply for Organization Code License from Technical Supervision Bureau.

 6. Register for tax payment with the local tax bureau